-- (1) Within the limits of the City of Bountiful east of Bountiful Boulevard, and, north of 400 North, east of 900 east: - (a) The discharge of class C common fireworks is prohibited at all times; and - (b) Campfires and other fires are allowed only in an approved fire pit designed and installed by the Forest Service or the City.
+(1) Within the limits of the City of Bountiful east of Bountiful Boulevard, and, north of 400 North, east of 900 east:

+(a) The discharge of class C common fireworks is prohibited at all times; and

+(b) Campfires and other fires are allowed only in an approved fire pit designed and installed by the Forest Service or the City.
 No homemade or makeshift fire pits are allowed.
-The restrictions of this section 1(b) do not apply to residential structures or improved fire pits adjacent to a residential structure. - (2) (a) The discharge of fireworks is prohibited at all times as follows:
+The restrictions of this section 1(b) do not apply to residential structures or improved fire pits adjacent to a residential structure.

+(2) (a) The discharge of fireworks is prohibited at all times as follows:

-- (i) north of 1400 North Street, fireworks are prohibited east of 650 East Street; - (ii) north of 400 North Street, fireworks are prohibited east of 900 East Street; - (iii) south of 400 North Street, fireworks are prohibited east of Davis Boulevard; and - (iv) fireworks are prohibited in any other areas designated by South Davis Metro Fire Agency officials. - (b) Within the area described in Subsection (2)(a), campfires and other fires are allowed only in an approved fire pit designed and installed by the Forest Service or the City.
+- (i) from the Centerville Bountiful City border at 650 east, east of 650 east to 1400 North; - (ii) 1400 North East to 900 East; - (iii) east of 900 East to 400 North; - (iv) east 400 north to Davis Blvd; - (v) all of Davis Blvd to the Bountiful- North Salt Lake border - (vi) fireworks are prohibited in any other areas designated by South Davis Metro Fire Agency officials.

+(b) Within the area described in Subsection (2)(a), campfires and other fires are allowed only in an approved fire pit designed and installed by the Forest Service or the City.
 No homemade or makeshift fire pits are allowed.
-The restrictions of this section 1(b) do not apply to residential structures or improved fire pits adjacent to a residential structure. - (c) This subsection (2) does not apply to Bountiful City's 23rd of July public fireworks display because of adequate fire prevention preparations. - (d) This subsection (2) shall expire unless extended by vote of the City Council at 11:59 p.m. on November 30, 2017. - (3) In other parts of the City where not prohibited by Sections 1 and 2, the possession, display or discharge of Class C common state approved fireworks is permitted only as provided by State law.
-Any other possession, display or discharge is prohibited. - (4) It is unlawful to negligently discharge class C common state approved explosives, in such a manner as to cause, or to recklessly risk causing, a fire or injury to people or property. - (5) This ordinance shall not limit the authority of the Fire Chief or Fire Marshal to at any time issue emergency decrees or order fireworks and/or other fire restrictions depending upon conditions or needs. - (6) Fireworks possessed, sold or offered for sale in violation of this Ordinance may be seized and destroyed and the license of the person selling or offering fireworks for sale may be revoked. - (7) All terms relating to fireworks used in this Ordinance shall have the same meaning as defined in Utah Code § 53-7-202 of the Utah Fire Prevention Act.
+The restrictions of this section 1(b) do not apply to residential structures or improved fire pits adjacent to a residential structure.

+(c) This subsection (2) does not apply to Bountiful City's annual public fireworks display because of adequate fire prevention preparations.

+(d) This subsection (2) shall remain in effect until rescinded or amended by the City Council.

+(3) In other parts of the City where not prohibited by Sections 1 and 2, the possession, display or discharge of Class C common state approved fireworks is permitted only as provided by State law.
+Any other possession, display or discharge is prohibited.

+(4) It is unlawful to negligently discharge class C common state approved explosives, in such a manner as to cause, or to recklessly risk causing, a fire or injury to people or property.

+(5) This ordinance shall not limit the authority of the Fire Chief or Fire Marshal to at any time issue emergency decrees or order fireworks and/or other fire restrictions depending upon conditions or needs.

+(6) Fireworks possessed, sold or offered for sale in violation of this Ordinance may be seized and destroyed and the license of the person selling or offering fireworks for sale may be revoked.

+(7) All terms relating to fireworks used in this Ordinance shall have the same meaning as defined in Utah Code § 53-7-202 of the Utah Fire Prevention Act.